MiSalocin/Notion_media_update/README.md

 ## Notes

-For now, this is only a local side-project, the Notion's connection is not public and it's my first time really meddling with APIs and even Notion at all.
-If anybody more experienced want to help of even use this to improve this code, you are  welcome, but I'll keep trying to make this work
+For now, this is only a local side-project, the Notion's connection is not public, and it's my first time really meddling with APIs and even Notion at all.
+If anybody more experienced wants to help of even use this to improve this code, you are welcome, but I'll keep trying to make this work

-Most of the implementations are not in their best shape yet, but the books one is almost completely broken, if you want to use it, I can't recommend enough for you to BACK UP YOUR DATABASE before trying iy (even though, if you're able to get the API keys to activate it, you probably have more knowledge in this than me :P)
+Most of the implementations are not in their best shape yet, but the books one is almost completely broken, if you want to use it, I can't recommend enough for you to BACK UP YOUR DATABASE before trying iy (even though, if you're able to get the API keys to activate it, you probably have more knowledge in this than me:P)

+(A lot of this code was developed by Claude AI, but I rewrote most of it and pieced it together, I may try to remake it without Claude's)

 ## About book support

-Games, movies and series are not that hard, they don't have a lot of different versions, but the same book can have thousands of versions and even re-releases as graphic novels, with or without the name of the series and the rest
+Games, movies, and series are easy to search as they don't have a lot of different versions, but the same book can have thousands of versions.

 Because of this, books like Percy Jackson and The lightning thief return A LOT of results, with the first release not even showing depending on how it was searched.
+Some of the results are were:
+- The Lightning Thief
+- Percy Jackson and the Olympians: The Lightning Thief
+- Percy Jackson and the Olympians: The Lightning Thief (Book 1)
+- Percy Jackson and the Olympians: The Lightning Thief (Graphic Novel)
+- Percy Jackson and the Olympians: The Lightning Thief (Book 1) (Graphic Novel)
+- ...

+Because of this, and demands from college, the search for books is not in the best shape, so I decided to remove it for now.

-For that reason and, you know, collage, I will end the inclusion of books, but the code is open and won't be deleted, and you are invited to try finding a way that makes everyone happy and has good results.
+The code is open and won't be deleted, and you are invited to try finding a way that makes everyone happy and has good results.